 In connection with the phase-out of LIBOR as of June 30, 2023, the Company entered into an amendment to its existing \$300,000 interest rate swap contract maturing in December 2026 that transitioned the reference rates from LIBOR to SOFR.
 Prior to the amendment, the Company paid interest of 2.161% while receiving interest based on one month LIBOR.
-Subsequent to the amendment, the Company will pay interest of 2.11% while receiving interest based on one-month SOFR.
+During the third quarter of 2023, the Company began to pay interest of 2.11% while receiving interest based on one-month SOFR.

-In April 2023, the Company entered into a new interest rate swap contract, effective June 2023, on a notional amount of \$180,000, whereby the Company pays interest of 3.523% through December 2026 and receives interest based on the one-month SOFR rate.
+In April 2023, the Company entered into a new interest rate swap contract, effective June 2023, on a notional amount of \$180,000, whereby the Company pays interest of 3.523% through December 2026 and receives interest based on one-month SOFR.